martinopiaggi/cv/README.md

 Trying to reduce my [CV](CV.pdf) to the bare minimum.

-Just the essentials, nothing more.
-Sharing the `.tex `source so you can fork, edit, and compile your own.
+Sharing the `.tex` source so you can fork, edit, and compile your own.

-If you think I’d be a good fit for your team, feel free to reach out.
+If you think I’d be a good fit for your team, feel free to reach out :D